Amazon Prime Video Review

 - Confusing user interface

-Amazon Prime Video membership
+How much does Amazon Prime Video cost?

 You don’t have to be a Prime member to get access to Amazon Video (but you’ll probably want to be).